 According to an estimation, there may be more than 10,000 of the near-certain dwarf planets in our solar system.
 And only in the Kuiper belt region, there may be over 200 in numbers of it.

-Here is given some possible dwarf planets list in our solar system that is not officially recognized by IAU:
+Here is given some possible dwarf planets list in our solar system that are not officially recognized by IAU:

 - Quaoar